The Fourth Year: Promoting Professional Identity and Uniqueness

 - Outpatient practice

-Eight months of elective time in specialized settings provide residents with mentorship and resources to develop clinical, research, and/or administrative expertise.
-Please follow the link to the Electives page to peruse some of the various options.
+Nine to ten months of elective time in specialized settings and in areas of one’s choosing provides residents with mentorship and resources to develop clinical, research, and/or administrative expertise.

-Continuing their immersion in the practice of outpatient psychiatry, residents maintain a more circumscribed caseload of patients of their choosing which allows for both an ongoing longitudinal outpatient experience as well as more time to pursue additional clinical and research interests.
-Together with this condensed outpatient caseload, residents continue with their long-term psychodynamic psychotherapy cases and associated supervisions.
-The many months of elective time as well as the flexibility of the fourth year make it possible for interested residents to begin formal psychoanalytic training as candidates at the New York Psychoanalytic Society & Institute, formally affiliated with Mount Sinai.
+Continuing their immersion in the practice of outpatient psychiatry, residents maintain a more circumscribed caseload of patients of their choosing, which allows for both an ongoing longitudinal outpatient experience as well as more time to pursue additional clinical and research interests.
+Together with this condensed outpatient caseload, residents continue with their psychotherapy cases and associated supervisors.
+The many months of elective time as well as the flexibility of the fourth year make it possible for interested residents to begin formal psychoanalytic training as candidates at the New York Psychoanalytic Society & Institute.

-Three residents per year are chosen by the faculty to be the Chief Residents; they each perform in this role for four months and alternate this with other experiences.
+Three residents per year are chosen to be Chief Residents; they each perform in this role for four months and alternate this with other experiences.
 In addition, one resident from the Physician-Scientist Research Track is selected to be the Research Chief, focusing on facilitating the experiences of residents interested in pursuing basic science or clinical research.
-The Chief Residents attend weekly operations meetings of the Office of Psychiatric Education, and they are responsible – under the supervision of Vice Chair of Education Ronald Rieder, MD, and Associate Director of Residency Education Asher Simon, MD – for guiding much of the day-to-day operations of the residency.
+The Chief Residents attend weekly operations meetings of the Office of Psychiatric Education, and they are responsible—under the supervision of the training directors—for guiding much of the day-to-day operations of the residency.
 They hone their leadership and administrative skills through intimate involvement in the interview season, orientation, inviting speakers for Grand Rounds, teaching junior residents, organizing events for the residents (e.g., the Retreat, Chairman's Journal Club, get-togethers, etc.), and providing office hours for junior residents to discuss issues in a meaningful and confidential forum.

-As in every other year in residency, PGY-4 residents are given protected time for their classroom didactic experience, representing seven hours, one day per week.
-Building on courses begun in prior years, the PGY-4 year includes courses in advanced psychopharmacology and psychotherapy as well as covering special clinical and practical topics important for practicing psychiatrists.
+As in the prior two years of training, PGY-4 residents are given protected time for their classroom didactic curriculum representing seven hours one-day per week.
+This year includes courses in advanced psychopharmacology and psychotherapy as well as covering special clinical and practical topics important for practicing psychiatrists.

 There is no call in the fourth year.